gvwilson/sdxjs/package-manager/index.md

 This works,
 but it is doing a lot of unnecessary work.
-If we sort the output by the case that caught the exclusion it turns out that 9 of the 17 exclusions are redundant rediscovery of a previous-known problem
+If we sort the output by the case that caught the exclusion it turns out that 9 of the 17 exclusions are redundant rediscovery of a previously-known problem
 <span t="package-manager-exclusions"></span>.

 {% include table id='package-manager-exclusions' file='exclusions.tbl' cap='Package exclusions.' %}